John Hamilton, LMFT, LADC

 Bonni Hopkins, PhD

-Dr. Bonni Hopkins is the Chief Program & Innovation Officer at Liberation Programs.
+Dr. Bonni Hopkins is the Chief Operating & Innovation Officer at Liberation Programs.
 A Clinical Research Psychologist with more than 20 years of experience in community-based prevention and treatment, Bonni has extensive experience in program development and analytic operations.
 Much of her work has focused on improving population health.
 As Vice President of Analytic Innovation & Strategy for Beacon Health Options in Connecticut from 2014 to 2019, Bonni led Beacon’s efforts on the statewide Behavioral Health Homes and the high-performance Analyst & Innovation team.
 She worked closely with the state’s Department of Mental Health and Addiction Services, Department of Children and Families, and Department of Social Services in this role.
 Bonni previously worked as the Director of Research & Evaluation at the Partnership for Drugfree Kids and as the National Director of Outcomes for Magellan Behavioral Health Services.
-In her current role as Liberation’s Chief Program & Innovation Officer, Bonni is responsible for strategy, growth, and operations for all prevention, outpatient, residential, and inpatient programs related to substance misuse, mental health, and integrated care.
+In her current role as Liberation’s Chief Operating & Innovation Officer, Bonni leads strategy and operations related to compliance, quality improvement, program evaluation, implementations, technology, IT, business development, fundraising, and HR.

 Omar Garro, MBA